Are Varicose Veins Dangerous?

 Deep vein thrombosis (DVT) is a serious complication of varicose veins in which sluggish, turbulent blood flow triggers the formation of a blood clot.
 Symptoms of DVT include swelling, warmth, or pain in the affected leg.

-The risk for DVT is slightly higher among men than women[4].
-Risk is also higher in the elderly, increasing rapidly after age 45, and elderly patients with DVT are more likely to experience complications from DVT.
-Additionally, certain ethnic groups are more prone to developing DVT, with rates highest among African-Americans and lowest among Asians and Hispanics[4].
-Other risk factors include being overweight or obese, undergoing surgery or being hospitalized, having trauma to the legs, pregnancy, use of oral contraceptives, using post-menopause hormone replacement therapy, and long trips involving lengthy airplane, train, or automobile transportation[4].
+Additionally, certain ethnic groups are more prone to developing DVT, with rates highest among African Americans and lowest among Asians and Hispanics[4].
+Other risk factors include being overweight or obese, undergoing surgery or being hospitalized, having trauma to the legs, pregnancy, use of oral contraceptives, using post-menopause hormone replacement therapy, and long trips involving lengthy transportation[4].

-There are four major complications that arise from DVT:
+Four major complications arise from DVT:

 Venous Ulcers

 Venous hypertension causes fluid and blood cells to leak from the veins, which causes swelling, pressure, and inflammation in surrounding tissues and starves the skin of oxygen.
 Eventually, the skin breaks down, resulting in open wounds called venous ulcers.
-Advanced age increases risk, with 4% of U.S. adults over age 65 suffering from venous ulcers[7].
-Other risk factors include a family history of varicose veins, being overweight or obese, being sedentary, or having multiple pregnancies[7].

 Lipodermatosclerosis

-As LDS progresses the skin around the ankles contracts and tightens causing the leg to develop a characteristic appearance described as that of an inverted champagne bottle.
-Venous ulcers may also develop in LDS due to the hardening and weakening of the skin.
+Venous ulcers may develop in LDS due to the hardening and weakening of the skin.
 Additionally, small blanched areas of scar tissue may arise on the lower leg or foot due to poor blood supply and slow healing[8].

 References